nf-core/mag/docs/output.md

 ### Tiara

-Tiara is a contig classifier that identifies the domain (prokarya, eukarya) of contigs within a file.
-This is used in this pipeline to find the most likely domain classification of each bin or unbin based on its contig identities.
+Tiara is a contig classifier that identifies the domain (prokarya, eukarya) of contigs within an assembly.
+This is used in this pipeline to rapidly and with few resources identify the most likely domain classification of each bin or unbin based on its contig identities.

 <details markdown="1">
 <summary>Output files</summary>

-- `GenomeBinning/Tiara/`
+- `Taxonomy/Tiara/`
   - `[assembler]-[sample/group].tiara.txt` - Tiara output classifications (with probabilities) for all contigs within the specified sample/group assembly
-  - `[assembler]-[binner]-[bin_type]-[sample/group].binclassification.tsv` - Final classification of each bin/unbin based on the classification probabilities of each contig within the bin.
   - `log/log_[assembler]-[sample/group].txt` - log file detailing the parameters used by the Tiara model for contig classification.
 - `GenomeBinning/tiara_summary.tsv` - Summary of Tiara domain classification for all bins.

 </details>

+Typically, you would use `tiara_summary.tsv` as the primary file to see which bins or unbins have been classified to which domains at a glance, whereas `[assembler]-[sample/group].tiara.txt` provides classifications for each contig.

 ### Bin sequencing depth